cheprasov/ts-jsbt/specification.md

 ## 11. Refs `[1011]`

-Ref is a not a separate type, it is a link that allows to use some type several time.
+Ref is a not a separate type, it is a link that allows to use some value several time and encode it only once.
 Also it allows to store different data with keeping references inside encoded data.

 Example: